hzbu820/CS595-Final-Project/frontend/README.md

 *   **Cause:** The Chain ID in your `.env` file does not match the network your wallet is connected to.
 *   **Fix:** Ensure `VITE_CHAIN_ID` in `frontend/.env` matches `CHAIN_ID` in `backend/.env`.
 (Default: `11155111` for Sepolia).

 ### "Role Not Allowed" Error
 *   **Cause:** Your wallet address does not have the required role for the action (e.g., trying to Create Batch as a Transporter).
 *   **Fix:** Use the **Admin** tab (with the Owner wallet) to grant the correct role to your address.

+## Identity & Governance (Prototype Disclaimer)

+In our prototype, we do not solve the real‑world identity problem algorithmically.
+Instead, we rely on a **Root of Trust** model: the smart contract enforces that only the **Admin** can assign roles (Producer, Transporter, Inspector, Regulator).

+We assume the Admin follows an off-chain due diligence process to vet these entities before granting them privileges on-chain.
+In a production environment, we would replace this manual governance by connecting to: **Decentralized Identity (DID) providers, Verifiable Credentials (VCs), or existing GS1/GLN supply chain registries**.